The Chicago Temple Building

 Illinois Supreme Court Commission on Professionalism, Mentoring Partner.

-Western Loss Association: Handling the Fire Loss Subrogation Claim.
+Western Loss Association: Handling the large Fire Loss Subrogation Claim -

-Chicago Bar Association: How to Start and Maintain a Solo Law Practice.
+Chicago Bar Association: How to Start and Maintain Solo and Small Group Law Practice.

 License: Attorney Registration and Disciplinary Commission Registration No. 6182238.

-Interests: Farmer-owner/operator, Newton County, Indiana; grain farm and grain-livestock farm operations.
+Interests: Farmer-owner/operator, Mount Ayr, Indiana; grain farm and grain-livestock farm operations.

 Results